Sunwood-ai-labs/swarm-cat-cafe/docs/README.en.md

 ## 🚀 Project Overview

 This project implements an automated response system for a cat cafe using the Swarm framework.
 Multiple AI agents collaborate to handle various customer inquiries.
-Version 0.1.0 includes README image path corrections, repository information and logo changes, and updates to the English README.
-A cat cafe image has been added, and the core code for a cat cafe AI system using the Swarm framework has been implemented.
+Version 0.2.0 removed the automated publishing workflow to Hugging Face Hub and PyPI, resulting in a cleaner repository.
+Several improvements were also made, including updated README and documentation, and the addition of a Japanese Swarm tutorial.

 ## ✨ Main Features

-- Receptionist Agent: Understands customer questions and transfers them to the appropriate agent.
+- **Receptionist Agent:** Understands customer questions and routes them to the appropriate agent.
-- Menu Guide Agent: Answers questions about the cafe's menu.
+- **Menu Guide Agent:** Answers questions about the cafe's menu.
-- Reservation Management Agent: Manages the creation, confirmation, and cancellation of reservations.
+- **Reservation Management Agent:** Manages the creation, confirmation, and cancellation of reservations.
+Reservation functionality was added in v0.2.0.
-- Cat Information Agent: Provides information about the cats at the cafe.
+- **Cat Information Agent:** Provides information about the cats at the cafe.
-- 🎉 Version 0.1.0 includes each agent (receptionist, menu guide, reservation management, cat information) and the main execution file.

 ## 🔧 How to Use